Key Elements That Should Be in Your Sunscreen

 Protect Yourself from The Sun’s Harmful Rays

 Memorial Day is two weeks away.
 Did you know that “Don’t Fry Day” is the Friday before?
 Yep, this day was designated by the National Council on Skin Cancer Prevention because Memorial Day is often the first day of the warm weather season where people get a horrific sunburn – a burn that causes permanent skin damage that remains for your entire lifetime.

-I’m a clinical dermatologist who has practiced for over 30 years.
-I’ve seen who gets skin cancer, what sun-protection practice works – and which have let my patients down.
+I’m a clinical dermatologist who has practiced for over 30 years in sunny California.
+I’ve seen who gets skin cancer, what sun-protection practices work – and which have let my patients down.
 I’ve learned how to guide my diverse group of patients to practice good sun protection in a way that fits their lifestyle, values and budget.

 Did you know that not all sunscreens are good at blocking all the harmful rays?